creativescala/chartreuse/docs/src/pages/creating-visualizations.md

 # Creating Visualizations

-Visualization in Chartreuse are built out of small components.
+Visualizations in Chartreuse are built from small components.
 The most important components are:

 1. Layouts, which define a way to layout data.
 For example, a layout can be a line or curve, or a scatterplot.
 2. Layers, which associate a layout with data, and metadata like a name and a scale.